peer-open-source/xara-docs/source/user/manual/model/mp_constraint/rigidLink.rst

           0 & 1 \\
   \end{bmatrix}

-The rod constraint can also be generated using :ref:`equalDOF`.
+Note that the rod constraint can also be generated using :ref:`equalDOF`.

 Example